Vijayreddy-28/C-SHARP/Task6/README.md

     - In your main loop, increment the counter and raise the event when appropriate.
     - Demonstrate how events can decouple the producer and consumer logic.

+### Why protected virtual is used ?
+- protected ensures event triggering is controlled and not accessible from outside classes
+- virtual allows derived classes to customize how the event is raised
+- It follows best practice to separate event logic from business logic

+### Delegates and Events
+- Delegate defines a method signature (like a contract for methods)
+- Event is a mechanism that uses delegates to notify when something happens
+- A class (publisher) raises an event
+- Other methods (subscribers) listen and react

 ### Output

 ![output](images/1.png)